-- Medication placed in your vagina or given orally (like Cytotec – also called Misoprostil, Prepidil or Cervidil) — mean to start your cervix soften and open (called cervical ripening).
+- Medication placed in your vagina or given orally (like Cytotec – also called Misoprostil, Prepidil or Cervidil) — to start your cervix softening and opening (called cervical ripening).

 - Mechanical means — like a foley bulp, stripping membranes or breaking your amniotic sac.